ericcornelissen/shescape/CONTRIBUTING.md

 ### Package Documentation

-The _Shescape_ package is document in MarkDown files, in particular in the `README.md` and in the `docs/` folder.
+The _Shescape_ package is documented in MarkDown files, in particular in the `README.md` and in the `docs/` folder.
 The following guidelines apply to this
 documentation:

-- Active voice is preferred over passive voice.
+- Sentences should use the active voice rather than passive voice.
-- Short sentences are preferred over long sentences.
+- Sentences should be shorter rather than longer.
 Avoid unnecessary words.
 - Code snippets should be complete, they should be copyable and work as is.
 - Links should have descriptive text.
 - Documents and sections should have introductions.